Cyber-Finn/Military-Grade-Security-API/README.md

 <br>
 Unfortunately, cyber-criminals are smart, and target key-exchanges in hopes of stealing keys to snoop on messages or impersonate users.
 <br>
-If (in our scenario above) a hacker were to steal our key, they would also get "hello, world!".
+If (in our scenario above) a hacker were to intercept our message and steal our key, they would also get "hello, world!".
 <br>
 Compromised Key Exchanges are critical when confidential info (Like doctors' patient files, bank account info, etc.) is to be transmitted, because we want ONLY the Sender and intended Receiver to be able to read/edit the message.